 Your teen has announced they are "going out" with someone for the first time.
 First, take a deep breath.
 It was going to happen eventually.
 Romantic relationships are a normal part of adolescent development, even if you feel unprepared for this moment.
-Jenna Glover, PhD, a child psychologist at Children's Hospital Colorado, provides some guidance to help parents navigate teens and dating.
+Jenna Glover, PhD, a child psychologist, provides some guidance to help parents navigate teens and dating.

 Healthy teen romantic relationships

 At any age, healthy relationships have balance.
 Kids should still engage in other activities and spend time with friends and family, instead of hyper-focusing on their relationship.
 This can help your child maintain perspective.
 Teens can also feel a sense of competition with their friends as it relates to dating.
 They think they should have done x, y and z by now and feel left out if they haven't.
 Encourage them to just focus on their relationship and resist the urge to compete.
 For relationships, every child develops at a different pace.

 Talking to your teen about sexual health is also a good idea so they (and you) are prepared when the time comes.

 Rules for your teen's dating life

 Parents should also establish the household rules for teen romantic relationships.
 Emphasize that having a romantic relationship is a privilege in terms of going on dates and communicating with their partner over the phone.
 Establish times when they should be focused on family or other interests.

 Just as you would have your kid's friends over to your house, invite their boyfriend or girlfriend to your house.
 Say, "We want you to come to dinner.
 You've become very important to our son or daughter so we want to get to know you."